Throttle (film)

-Throttle (also known as No Way Up) is a 2005 American thriller film and a spinoff sequel to Duel (1971).
+Throttle (also known as No Way Up) is a 2005 American thriller film and a spin-off sequel to Duel (1971).
 It was directed by James Seale and starring Grayson McCouch.
 Other cast members include Adrian Paul and Amy Locane.
 It was filmed entirely in Denver, Colorado.

 Plot

 Financial analyst Tom Weaver (Grayson McCouch) is a troubled man.
 He has recently broken off a potential affair with a co-worker named Rebecca.
 He is also arguing with himself if he wants to continue with a shady ten million dollar business deal with his boss.
 He has also discovered identical motel keys in his wife, Molly's purse and his boss's car, leading him to believe that she is having an affair.
 He confronts her about it and she denies this.
 He lies to her about where he is going and heads to his building to complete the deal to hopefully get himself rich.

 Under heavy levels of stress, Tom shouts at the kind old security guard, Eddie, before going into the building.
 At midnight, Tom goes five levels down in the building's underground parking garage to E-6.
-Tom argues with his boss about it, who tells him that he has gotten in too deep to back out now, as millions would be lost should the process be interrupted.
-Tom quits the deal and leaves to his car.
+Tom argues with his boss about the deal, who tells him that he has gotten in too deep to back out now, as millions would be lost should the process be interrupted.
+Tom quits the deal and leaves for his car.
 He tries to call his wife when he discovers that he is too deep in the garage to get service.

 Tom discovers that his car has been vandalized and left immobile.
-Tom realizes he's not alone.
-Watching and waiting, a massive, 6000 pound second generation Chevrolet K5 Blazer SUV whose driver sits hidden behind a veil of tinted glass.
+He realizes he's not alone.
+Watching and waiting is a massive, 6000 pound second generation Chevrolet K5 Blazer SUV whose driver sits hidden behind a veil of tinted glass.
 The driver is a psychotic killer with only one goal: Not letting Tom get out alive. the driver at first taunts him, chasing him, honking the horn, and flashing its lights, and Tom goes to the stairwell.
 However, it has been chained shut from the inside.
 Worse yet, the elevators are shut down for the night.
-Tom finds a fellow co-worker who is leaving and begs for a ride.
+Tom finds a co-worker who is leaving and begs for a ride.
 Frightened, the woman maces him and flees.
 Armed with only a tire iron, Tom goes into the bathroom to wash the pepper spray out of his eyes, and discovers that the driver has attached a hose to the truck's exhaust pipe, and Tom flees his only safe place, which is quickly filling up with deadly carbon monoxide gas.
-Tom goes to a nearby truck where the driver appears and tries to mow him down with their truck.
+Tom goes to a nearby truck where the driver appears and tries to mow him down with the truck.
 He manages to get away from the truck by hiding behind a construction truck.
 He climbs on top of the construction truck and manages to climb on top of the truck, where he discovers the dead body of the woman who had earlier maced him.